 CapacityRemainingContainers divided by

 CapacityTotalContainers over the previous five minutes to calculate a percentage of remaining container capacity for the cell.

 Insufficient cell memory can make it impossible to scale existing applications or push new ones.
 Monitoring these metrics will help you understand if your deployment has sufficient resources.
-When monitoring remaining memory aggregated across all cells, PCF recommends setting a warning threshold of around 64 GB and a critical alert threshold of 32 GB.
+When monitoring remaining memory aggregated across all cells, Pivotal recommends setting a warning threshold of around 64 GB and a critical alert threshold of 32 GB.

 One important thing to note is that when a user assigns resources to an application, Diego allocates those resources assuming the workload will require all of them at some point.
 In other words, the remaining memory metric will reflect what Diego has allocated as potentially needed, rather than the amount of memory that is actually in use at the moment the metric is reported.

-Note that PCF Healthwatch generates two additional metrics to help monitor cell memory.
+Note that Pivotal Healthwatch generates two additional metrics to help monitor cell memory.
 By default, Healthwatch uses 4 GB as a standard “chunk” of memory for safely staging applications, though this can be changed using the Healthwatch API.
 The Healthwatch metric

 healthwatch.Diego.AvailableFreeChunks reports the number of available chunks of memory remaining across all cells, providing a quick understanding of remaining capacity.
 This metric is most useful after determining the footprint of a standard application on your deployment.